< Shimano Nexus/Alfine 3, 4-, 7-, 8-, and 11-Speed Technical Information

 Alfine SG-7000 and SM-700 cassette joint

 The photos below show the steps in installation of the cassette joint on an 8-speed hub.
-Note: the cassette joint can be removed with the cable attached to it.
-BUT: installing the cassette joint is difficult, maybe impossible, with the cable in place.
-Remove the cable if needed before installing the cassette joint.
-Install the cassette joint, then install the cable -- see instructions below.
+Remove the cable before installing the cassette joint.
+Install the cassette joint, then install the cable before installing the wheel -- this is easiest -- or use an old spoke or small Allen wrench to rotate the cassette as shown below.

 1. Sprocket and sprocket circlip are installed before the cassette joint parts.